Monday, August 1, 2011

 http://www.bikeforums.net/showthread.php/773753-Short-utility-bike-search?p=13333676#post13333676

-This is the one that I designed and will build out of two old bikes, leaving the two cranks for two riding positions.
-This will be very easy to mount and dismount when fully loaded.
+This is the one that I designed and will build myself, leaving the two cranks for two riding positions.
+This is very easy to mount and dismount when fully loaded.
+Cargo boxes on the front will become very popular when people stop wasting their money on cars, and find out that they need more cargo room than just the rear of the long cargo bikes.

 This one needs a Rohloff gear hub.